 It may be possible to reduce the risk of developing inner thigh pain from some causes by making lifestyle changes, such as:

 - developing good physical fitness but avoiding high intensity exercise

 - avoiding lifting heavy objects

-Some causes, such as kidney stones or pubis dysfunction, are not as easily preventable.
+Some causes of inner thigh pain, such as kidney stones and pubis dysfunction, are not easily preventable.

-In most cases, inner thigh pain is temporary and can be treated with home remedies or over-the-counter pain medication.
-However, if the pain is persistent or severe, medical attention should be sought.
+In most cases, inner thigh pain is temporary, and a person can treat it with home remedies or OTC pain medication.
+However, if the pain is persistent or severe, it is best to seek medical attention.

 If a lump develops with the inner thigh pain, it could be a hernia, which requires medical attention.

 Intense pain in the abdomen at the same time as inner thigh pain could indicate kidney stones, which would require immediate emergency care.

 Most cases of inner thigh pain do not pose any serious health risks.
 Muscle strain or injury are common causes.